adxsoft/logseqadvancedquerybuilder/README.md

 See the FAQ for instructions and examples of how to use the tool

+Also see https://github.com/adxsoft/buildlogseqtestgraph for building a test graph to checkout the advanced queries you build with this tool

 ## Technical information
 The tool is built in python 3 and uses pyscript (https://pyscript.net/) for the web user interface.